hqadeer/AutoStocks/README.md

 2) Front-end work on graphs and tables to visually see portfolio and track balance.

+3) Work on trading algorithms.

 ### To-do:

-1) API end-points and Python wrapper to test trading algos.
+1) API end-points and Python wrapper to facilitate testing of trading algos.

-2) Work on trading algos.

-3) Testing suite.
+2) Testing suite.